Program Background: Every Child is Our Child

-Every Child is Our Child (ECOC) was founded in 2005 by the Unitarian Universalist United Nations Office (UU-UNO).
+Every Child is Our Child (ECOC) was founded in 2005 by the Unitarian Universalist Office at the United Nations (UU@UN).
 After meeting directly with the Queen Mothers, learning about the issues facing children in the Manya Krobo districts, and holding a joint planning session to identify the top needs of students—healthcare and education—ECOC was born.

 Our partnership with the Queen Mothers of the Manya Krobo region was formed with the knowledge that one of the most effective ways to fight poverty and the spread of HIV/AIDS is to increase access to education (especially for girls), and to give the local community ownership and methods for successfully coping with issues.